KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/visual-studio-code.md

 The configuration files are generated when a project is built or rebuilt with `kdesrc-build`.
-If you have already built the project you want to work on before enabling the `generate-vscode-project-config` option, make sure to rebuild it before opening it in VSCode.
+If you have already built the project you want to work on before enabling the `generate-vscode-project-config` option, make sure to rebuild it before opening it in VS Code.

 ## Working on a project